Tool Learning 1 - Use Fuzzilli on Real Targets

 4

-$ cd fuzzilli/Targets/duktape #Make sure under the fuzzilli directory
+$ cd fuzzilli/Targets/duktape # Make sure this is under the fuzzilli directory

 $ git clone https://github.com/svaarala/duktape